Website remarketing, which targets Hot audiences, is one of the cornerstones of successful Facebook advertising.

 Now that we’ve created the audience we are going to use for this campaign, we can start creating the actual campaign.

 In the Ads Manager dashboard click on Create Campaign.
-In the quick creation workflow, from the drop-down list of campaign objectives, click on Reach.
+In the quick creation workflow, from the drop-down list of The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery., click on Reach.

-Name your campaign, ad set, select your Facebook page, and name your ad.
+Name your campaign, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., select your Facebook page, and name your ad.

-Move on to the Ad Set level of the campaign and set your budget and schedule.
+Move on to the Ad Set level of the campaign and set your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. and schedule.
 The aim is to reach as many people in our 3-day website custom audience as possible, without over-allocating budget, resulting in higher than necessary CPMs.

-If you are already running website remarketing campaigns using other objectives such as Conversions, here’s how to calculate your starting budget.
+If you are already running website remarketing The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. using other objectives such as Conversions, here’s how to calculate your starting budget.

 Take your audience size of the 3-day website custom audience and round it down to the nearest thousand and then divide it by 1000 to get a whole number.
 For example, 2500 in our website custom audience becomes 2000 (rounded down) divided by 1000 equals 2.